 Disruption of the learning environment Disruption of the learning environment occurs when the intensity and the duration of the individual student behavior relative to the substantial nature of the offense does not allow learning to continue.
 When this occurs, it precludes the student's ability to return to the primary learning environment or significantly disturbs the learning environment of the school until a safety plan and interventions can be put in place.
-Behavior (including possession of toys at the elementary level) that interferes with instruction, learning and orderly environment, which includes, but is not limited to: chronic talking, throwing objects, horseplay, teasing, refusal to remain in seat, rude noises, selling items on campus, etc. None of this will preclude the student's rights as provided for in the Individuals with Disabilities in Education Act.
-Disruptive Clothing or Appearance Disruptive clothing or appearance occurs when a student's clothing distracts from or interferes with the educational process.
-Student's dress and grooming is the responsibility of the individual and his/her parents within the following guidelines: 1) Dress and grooming will be in keeping with health, sanitary and safety requirements.
-2) When a student is participating in school activities, his/her dress and grooming will not disrupt the performance or constitute a health threat to the individual or other students.
-3) Dress and grooming will not be such as to disrupt the teaching/learning process.
-Distribution or Sale A student has disseminated or transferred any prohibited substances with or without compensation.
+Behavior (including possession of toys at the elementary level) that interferes with instruction, learning and orderly environment, which includes, but is not limited to: chronic talking, throwing objects, horseplay, teasing, refusal to remain in seat, rude noises, selling items on campus, etc. Students retain all rights as provided for in the Individuals with Disabilities in Education Act.
+Dress Code Violation Refer to "Dress for Success" Dress Code Distribution or Sale A student has disseminated or transferred any prohibited substances with or without compensation.
 Drugs, including alcohol Alcoholic substances; inhalants or other intoxicants; and controlled dangerous substances, including prescription drugs, over-the-counter medications, look-alikes and substances represented as controlled substances and drug paraphernalia.
 Due Process -Discipline The process by which a student facing disciplinary action is given oral and/or written notice of the allegations, an opportunity to hear the evidence and an opportunity to respond to the allegations.
 Due Process is to be provided to the student prior to the implementing disciplinary measures.
 Note: a student that poses a danger to persons or property may be removed from the school setting immediately with the notice and hearing following as soon as possible but prior to the implementation of a suspension or expulsion.

 Electronic Device Misuse Use of communication devices, such as cellphones and other electronic devices during the school day or on school buses unless in an emergency.
 Other devices include, but are not limited to the use of an iPod, CD player or handheld game, use of camera cell phones or PDA camera to invade privacy (in locker rooms, restrooms, etc.) or violate this code of conduct.
-(See also Cellphone Use Zones)
+(See also Cellphone Use Zones) ----------------------------- ---